Jump to read

 Here are a few reasons:

-With the information provided by these subscription business metrics, you can easily make future projections to drive your business towards success.
+With the information provided by these subscription business metrics, you can easily make future projections to drive your business toward success.

 There are numerous metrics a business could use to track its performance.
 But only a few that highlight major aspects of a business are important.